 Unfortunately, there isn’t much you can do to help the

 blisters.
-Try giving your child paracetamol or ibuprofen to relieve the pain.
+Try giving your child paracetamol to relieve the pain.

 If your child is in so much pain from mouth blisters that they are not